Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Dynamic Transpose Networks

 \begin{lemma}[Duality in identifiability] Let $\mathcal{M}^\prime : = \{\tilde{M}(q,\theta) = (G(q,\theta)^\top, C^\top, R^\top), \theta \in \Theta\}$ be the parameterized model set of the transpose network \eqref{eq:nettrans}.
 Then, the following statements hold. \begin{enumerate} \item A module ${G}_{ij}$ is identifiable in $\mathcal{M}$ if and only if the module $\tilde{G}_{ji}$ is identifiable in $\mathcal{M}^\prime$;

 \item The network model set $\mathcal{M}$ is identifiable if and only if the network model set $\mathcal{M}^\prime$ is identifiable. \end{enumerate}

 \end{lemma}

-In some circumstances where identifiability of the original network is difficult to analyze, the dual results in Lemma~\ref{lem:dualty} can be applied, leading to a simpler analysis on the basis of the corresponding transpose network.
-We present the following example to illustrate our point.
+Note that the statements Lemma~\ref{lem:dualty} also hold if generic identifiability is considered instead.
+In some circumstances where identifiability, or generic identifiability, of the original network is difficult to analyze, the dual results in Lemma~\ref{lem:dualty} can be applied, leading to a simpler analysis on the basis of the corresponding transpose network.
+We use the following example to illustrate our point.

-\begin{exam} Consider the dynamic network in Fig.~\ref{fig:orginalnet}, where a SIMO problem pertaining to the modules $G_{\mathcal{N}^+_1,1}$ is of interest.
-Here, the input $w_1$, and the outputs $w_2$, ${w}_3$ and $w_4$ are excited, while ${w}_2$ and ${w}_5$ are the measured.
+\begin{exam} Consider the dynamic network in Fig.~\ref{fig:orginalnet}, where we are investigating identifiability of the SIMO (single input multiple output) subsystem $G_{\mathcal{N}^+_1,1}$.
+In this subsystem the input $w_1$, and the outputs $w_2$, ${w}_3$ and $w_4$ are excited, while ${w}_2$ and ${w}_5$ are measured.